ARMmbed/GettingStartedmbedOS/Docs/FirstProjectmbedOS.md

 blinky  module.json  source  test
 ```

-The `module.json` file contains all the settings for your application; everything you just entered can be found in that file, so if you want to add a repository URL later you can.
-The `/source` directory contains all the source files.
-The `/test` directory contains all tests you'll write to [test your module](https://github.com/ARMmbed/GettingStartedmbedOS/blob/master/Docs/docs.yottabuild.org/tutorial/testing.html).
-The `/blinky` directory is where header files for your application should be created.
+* The `module.json` file contains all the settings for your application; everything you just entered can be found in that file, so if you want to edit it later, for example to add a repository URL, that's not a problem.

+* The `/source` directory contains all the source files.

+* The `/test` directory contains all tests you'll write to [test your module](https://github.com/ARMmbed/GettingStartedmbedOS/blob/master/Docs/docs.yottabuild.org/tutorial/testing.html).

+* The `/blinky` directory is where header files for your application will be created.

 **Tip:** if you want to learn about other module types, [start here](http://docs.yottabuild.org/).

-### Step 3: select a target board
+#### Step 2: select a target board

-Earlier, we explained that yotta can build the same code for multiple targets; it therefore needs to be told which target every build is for.
-So now that we have created a basic application, let's set the target.
+yotta can build the [same code for multiple targets](Full_Guide/app_on_yotta/#yotta-targets); it therefore needs to be told which target every build is for.
+So now that you have created a basic application, you need to set the target.

 For a full list of available targets run the following `search` command: